What is the National Broadband Plan?

 The NBP is one of the biggest and most significant investments in rural Ireland ever.
 Stretching across 96% of Ireland, this massive, complex project is considered to be amongst the most ambitious in telecoms globally.

-- Contact your retail service provider to investigate the issue and to determine the reason why your broadband speeds are slow or that the service cannot be provided.
+- Contact your current retail service provider to investigate the issue and to determine the reason as to why your broadband speeds are slow or why a high speed broadband service cannot be provided.

-- Following the service provider investigation, if you are unable to receive over 30Mbps from any broadband service provider, then you can apply to the Department of the Environment, Climate and Communications (DECC) who will undertake an investigation on your behalf.
+- After the above checks are completed and if you are still unable to receive over 30Mbps from any retail service provider, then you can raise a query with the Department of the Environment, Climate and Communications (DECC) who will undertake an investigation on your behalf.
+For further details, please contact the National Broadband Plan division of DECC using the designated Web Form

 We will have completed the network build within 7 years.
 We will continue to add to and upgrade the network, and connect new homes or premises built in the roll-out area, over the next 25 – 35 years.